 Resetting the Cap to Zero for a Second Degree: University of Arizona alumnus should be allowed, even encouraged, to return for a second degree and experience the same privileges as a new transfer student and have the benefit of 18 units of W, should they need it.
 These returning students are now juggling family and work balance along with the work for a second degree.
 They need to have the ability to withdraw from a course when life circumstances dictate such and should not be held back from a previous academic record where they may have used some, or all of the W grade.

-Changing Unit Cap to a Course Cap: Programs in Engineering, Science, Humanities, and others require a significant number of 4- and 5- unit courses in their programs.
-Students can retain scholarships, financial aid, continue at the UA, and other factors that contribute to persistence when they are able to maintain their GPA and are able to withdraw from a course when necessary, often for medical reasons.
-Arguably some of the more challenging courses are the 4- and 5- unit courses in science and language arts.

 Implementation Plan:

-UAccess modification to reset 18 unit cap to zero upon return for second degree and to change unit cap to a course cap.
+UAccess modification to reset 18 unit cap to zero upon return for second degree.

 Adjust catalog policy.